cidne/cidne-coin/README.md

   - `utils.rkt` contains some generally useful procedures.
   - `peer-to-peer.rkt` contains procedures for syncing blockchains between peers, syncing valid peers, etc.

-Note that this is just an example cryptocurrency implementation in Racket and is being modified to be run in production.
+Note that this is just an example cryptocurrency implementation in Racket and is being modified to be run in pseudo production.  😝

 Example output:
 ```